OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/active.md

 ---
 title: active
-description: This page provides documentation for the 'active' function of the OpenBB Finance API.
+description: "This page provides documentation for the 'active' function of the OpenBB" Finance API.
 The function returns the most active stocks in descending order based on intraday trade volume.
 keywords: